 MICHEL MARTIN, HOST:

-But they were unable to reach a verdict on the first-degree murder charge.
-Now a number of people have written about this, and many have taken to social media to express their views.
-So we gathered just a small group of essayists who have been writing about this to hear what they had to say.
+Now, a number of people have written about this, and many have taken to social media to express their views.
+So we've gathered just a small group of essayists who have been writing about this, to hear what they had to say.
 Sherri Day is a member of the Tampa Bay Times editorial board.
 Mark Woods is a columnist for the Florida Times-Union and the paper's website Jacksonville.com.
 And also with us is Travis Gosa.
-He is an assistant professor of Africana studies at Cornell University.
-And he wrote about this for TheRoot.com, which is an online publication.
+He is an assistant professor of Africana studies at Cornell University, and he wrote about this for TheRoot.com, which is an online publication.
 Thank you all so much for joining us.

 SHERRI DAY: Thank you for having me.

 MARTIN: Now, Sherri Day, I'm going to start with you because you wrote about this on a very personal level, as the parent of a daughter but also twin boys.
 Just briefly tell us what you said about this, and how this struck you.

 DAY: Basically, I reacted to the verdict with - not with surprise.
 This has happened before.
 We've been here before, and as the mother of two young black boys, I'm afraid for them.
 And I wrote about that.
 This piece was really my cry; to sort of say, I'm afraid of raising my boys in a world where no matter how they dress or what they say or what they may be doing, there are some people who are going to perceive them as thugs.
 And I worry about their safety in a society that sees them that way.
 I'm doing everything I can to help them not live down to the stereotype.
 But there are some people who still will be afraid of them just because they breathe.
 That's what I wrote.

 MARTIN: And you kind of - you didn't really have an answer for this.
 But it's just, as you said, this was your cry.
 I noticed that other people - a lot of people on social media were taking that point of view.
 Any comments that particularly struck you?